zlatinb/muwire/doc/design.md

 ### Mesh management

-Download mesh management is identical to Gnutella, except instead of ip addresses MuWire personas are used.
-[More information](http://rfc-gnutella.sourceforge.net/developer/tmp/download-mesh.html)
+Download mesh management is a simplified version of Gnutella's "Alternate Location" system.
+For more information see the "download-mesh" document.

 ### In-Network updates